sorenlouv/backport/docs/configuration.md

 }
 ```

-#### `publishStatusComment`
+#### `publishStatusCommentOnSuccess`

-Whether to publish a status comment to Github with the results of the backport or not
+Publish a status comment to the source pull request if all backports succeeded

 Default: `true`